This Registry-Registrar Agreement (this "Agreement") is between

 from such maintenance.
 A name in a Registry Database may be a Registered

-the Registry Agreement between Registry Operator and ICANN dated [date
+Agreement between Registry Operator and ICANN dated [date of Registry

-services provided as an integral part of the operation of the Registry
+provided as an integral part of the operation of the Registry TLD,

-TLD, including all sub-domains in which Registered Names are registered.
+including all sub-domains in which Registered Names are registered.
+In

 Registry TLD, consideration will be given to the extent to which the

-by its designation as such under this Agreement.
-The development of
+service by its designation as such under this Agreement.
+The development

-identification as Registry Operator), financial strength, or relationships
+(including identification as Registry Operator), financial strength, or

-with registrars and third parties shall not be deemed an advantage arising
+relationships with registrars and third parties shall not be deemed an

 Names in the Registry TLD.